 If you’re looking to join the streaming sensation without having to take a second mortgage out on your home, Horizon’s IC7.9 is worth considering.

 As a straight up spin cycle, it’s got a lot to offer.
-I like the heavy flywheel and I really like that they used a 1-100% system for the resistance settings (just like Peloton).
+I like the heavy flywheel and I really like that they used a 1-100% system for the resistance settings (similar to Peloton).

 The bike frame is heavy-duty and well-built, which is something a lot of budget bikes can’t say.